vigneshragupathy/vignesh88.github.io/_drafts/2020-06-08-how-to-use-npm-as-cdn.markdown

     }
 {% endhighlight %}

-unpkg and jsdeliver are global CDN and they can be used to deliver any pacakges hosted in NPN
+> unpkg and jsdeliver are global CDN and they can be used to deliver any pacakges hosted in NPN

-### Step 1
+## NPN Pacakage creation

-Create a directory
+### 1. Create the directory for adding packages for NPN

+{% highlight console %}
 mkdir npn
 mkdir npm/dist
 cd npm
-### Step 2
+{% endhighlight %}

-Create a package.json file for your pacakage npm init
+### 2. Create a package.json file for your pacakage

+{% highlight console %}
+npm init
+{% endhighlight %}

 {% highlight json %}
 {